 Training, Capacity Building & Exposure Visits -

-ACF provides step-by-step training and handholding support to SHGs for building their capacity in the areas of credit planning, regular recovery, record keeping and maintaining transparency in group operations.
+ACF provides step-by-step training and handholding support to SHGs for capacity building in the areas of credit planning, regular recovery, record keeping and maintaining transparency in group operations - thus ensuring economic development through self-help groups.

 Self Help Groups are just one way that ACF is empowering women.
 We go one step beyond and help women become breadwinners – training them as Pashu Swastiya Sevika, in agriculture and other income generating activities.